redhat-plumbers-in-action/advanced-issue-labeler/README.md

 Section of policy describing labeling policy. `label` section of the policy is expected to have the following properties:

 * `name` - Name of label
-* `keys` - Array of keywords corresponding to values from `issue-form` dropdown
+* `keys` - Array of keywords corresponding to values from `issue-form` section

 * requirements: `required`

 ## Limitations

-* Currently it's not possible to use strings containing `,␣` in the dropdown menu.
-This pattern is used in the separation process when the dropdown option `multiple` is set to `true`.
+* Currently it's not possible to use strings containing `,␣` in the dropdown menu or checkboxes value.
+This pattern is used in the separation process (e.g. when the dropdown option `multiple` is set to `true`).